-Our “Aubrey’s Angels” team for the Heart Mini Marathon for the American Heart Association has raised over $100,000 to help wipe out the #1 killer – heart disease – and the #3 killer – strokes.
+Our “Aubrey’s Angels” team for the Heart Mini-Marathon for the American Heart Association has raised over $100,000 to help wipe out the #1 killer – heart disease, and the #3 killer – strokes.

-In April of 2001, U.S. Department of Health and Human Services Secretary Tommy G. Thompson, an outspoken advocate of organ and tissue donation, launched the Workplace Partnership for Life program to raise awareness of the need for increased donation.
+The Aubrey Rose Foundation was one of the founding members of Ohio’s Workplace Partnership for Life.
+In April 2001, U.S. Department of Health and Human Services Secretary Tommy G. Thompson, an outspoken advocate of organ and tissue donation, launched the Workplace Partnership for Life program to raise awareness of the need for increased donation.
 This program focuses on engaging businesses, organizations and other places of employment to educate employees about the critical shortage of organs and tissues for transplantation.
 The Workplace Partnership for Life is truly a win-win campaign in which everyone can play a significant role in recruiting potential organ, tissue, marrow, and blood donors.
-The Aubrey Rose Foundation was one of the founding members for Ohio’s Workplace Partnership for Life.
 Read More »

 In The News

 Team Fastrax, Molly & Larry open the 2015 Aubrey Rose Foundation Fundraiser